-As the MTC model and the Two-phase operation process have only ran for four months, future research will be based on carrying out continuous improvement through the Plan-Do-Check-Act (PDCA) cycle approach for improving the model and process.
+As the MTC model and the Two-phase operation process have only ran for four months in an SME manufacturing company.
+In the future, it will collect data from other manufacturers and carry out continuous improvement through the Plan-Do-Check-Act (PDCA) cycle approach for improving the model and process.